matthew-brett/docosx/legacy_package_redux.rst

 * flat *product archives* (built by the ``productbuild`` utility).
 These contain component packages, but can customize the install experience with a XML  `Distribution definition file`_ called ``Distribution``.
-The ``Distribution`` file may contain javascript code for checking installation requirements and customizing install options.
+The ``Distribution`` file may contain Javascript code for checking installation requirements and customizing install options.

 See :doc:`flat_packages` for details.